 PNSB in the Aquarium Microbial Community

 Using live purple non-sulfur bacteria in the aquarium is easy with PNS ProBio™.
 They may be added at any time.
-However, when inoculating new systems, we recommend adding them a couple days after adding the nitrifiers.
+When inoculating new systems, they can be introduced alongside “traditional” nitrifiers and will not interfere with their development.
 They can (and should) be re-added to boost populations any time ammonia or nitrite are detected (e.g. after an accidental overfeeding).
 For maintenance, they can be used whenever nitrate or detritus begins to accumulate or the water column shows discoloration, especially with little to no filtration.

 So long as their bottle is tightly sealed, PNSB remain viable for months at room temperature.
 This makes it very easy to keep them on hand where they can readily be of service in your filtration whenever the need arises.
 And considering all that they do, that could be quite often!